storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 export CUNO_OPTIONS="<Object Mount option>"
 ```

 Some relevant Object Mount options are given below.
-Refer to {ref}`user-guide-config-options` for more information.
+Refer to [user-guide-config-options](user-guide-config-options) for more information.

 {% callout type="note"  %}
 These options must come BEFORE the verb `mount`.